ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

   - Intended Use: Point(s) of contact for clinical end-users to escalate model issues.
-  - Rationale: Changes in the EHR may lead to critical failues in clinical decision support that are not identified via automated controls.
+  - Rationale: Changes in the EHR may lead to critical failures in clinical decision support that are not identified via automated controls.
   - Reference: